 Contemporary Studies is the third year of the Studies Program.
-The emphasis of the course is how history and important events shapes the people and the world that we live in.
-In this academic elective we will look at the impact the events of the 20th century had on the contemporary world.
+The emphasis of the course is how history and important events shape contemporary texts and issues.
+In this academic elective we will look at the impact the events of the 20th and 21st centuries had on the contemporary world.
+Contemporary Studies consists of thematic units explored through debating topics, researching and problem-solving with a group, and evaluating and presenting research.
 Building on knowledge from prior courses, we will look at more of a sociological aspect to history, not just years and dates, but how the common people from different cultures were impacted.
 This course will be taught cooperatively by one English teacher and one Social Studies teacher to provide integrated study.
+This course will count as a requirement for English and an elective for History.

-ADVANCED PLACEMENT US GOVERNMENT & POLITICS Year 5 credits GRADE 11-12
+US GOVERNMENT & POLITICS Year 5 credits GRADE 11-12